-The Board is responsible for the effective, prudent and ethical oversight of the Company and the setting and oversight of:
+The Board is responsible for the effective, prudent and ethical oversight of Vhi Insurance and the setting and oversight of:

-- The Company's business strategy. - The Company's Risk Appetite Statement. - The amounts, types and distribution of both internal capital and own funds adequate to cover the risks of the Company. - The strategy for the on-going management of material risks. - A robust and transparent organisational structure with effective communication and reporting channels. - A remuneration framework that is in line with the risk strategies of the Company. - The Own Risk and Solvency Assessment (ORSA) process. - An adequate and effective internal control framework.
+- Vhi Insurance's business strategy. - Vhi Insurance's Risk Appetite Statement. - The amounts, types and distribution of both internal capital and own funds adequate to cover the risks of Vhi Insurance. - The strategy for the on-going management of material risks. - A robust and transparent organisational structure with effective communication and reporting channels. - A remuneration framework that is in line with the risk strategies of Vhi Insurance. - The Own Risk and Solvency Assessment (ORSA) process. - An adequate and effective internal control framework.